teichmannBio/team_teichmann/README.md

 HackBio 2020 Internship

 This is the repository of team-teichmann, and it hosts scripts - Python, R and Javascript - created by the team.
+Download the .sh bash file and run.
+This works perfectly in linux/ubuntu terminal.
+The output is a csv file containing some bio of team members.

 You may ask, why the name #team-teichmann?